SecretDecks/Documentation/Mindfulness-Policy.md

 # Mindfulness Policy
+(To discuss this document please comment on this Issue thread - https://github.com/SecretDecks/Documentation/issues/10).

 We entertain the idea that this planet is a living organism, a holistic system - made of many decentralised parts - that strives for balance and sustainability from chaos, in order to create symbiotic, more efficient and less intrusive forms of life.
 #